omersonmezsoy/omersonmezsoy/README.md

 <h1 align="center"> Hi there 👋 I'm Ömer</h1>

-**I am constantly adding new skills to my data science repertoire.
-Particularly, I am interested in the subjects of statistics and machine learning.
-In short, everything related to generating knowledge from data fascinates me.**<br>
+**I am constantly adding new skills to my repertoire of software technologies and data science.
+Particularly, I am interested in software testing, statistics, and machine learning topics.
+Everything related to generating insights from data and software technologies fascinates me.**<br>

 -----------------------------------------------------------